MoonTales/Roblox-Lua-Code/README.md

 		end
 	end
 end)
 ```

-> Parent: Any part that represents a hazardous area (like poison or lava)
+> Parent: Any part representing a poison or healing zone
 >
 > Trigger: When a player touches the part
 >
-> Result: The player takes damage over time for a few seconds
+> Result: The player either takes damage or is healed over time
 >
 > Customization:
-> - Change `DAMAGE_AMOUNT` to increase or decrease the damage per second
+> - `DAMAGE_AMOUNT`: how much health to remove or add each second
-> - Change `DAMAGE_DURATION` to adjust how long the damage effect lasts
+> - `DAMAGE_DURATION`: how long the effect lasts
+> - `HEAL_INSTEAD`: set to `true` to make this a healing zone instead of a damaging one

 ### Disappearing Platform Script: